 We encourage our children to become independent and confident readers.
 They acquire skills that enable them to find details from what they have read as well as inferring information and communicating their own opinions.
 We continue to use the Read Write Inc. Phonics programme and the Oxford Reading Tree.

 In Science the children study a variety of subjects from our body, living and growing, healthy diet, the seasons, weather, light and dark, plants and animals to floating and sinking.
 The children learn how to set up a fair experiment, gather results and question what they have learnt.
 The emphasis throughout all their learning is on having enjoyable hands-on experiences that allow them to broaden their knowledge, make progress and achieve.

-In RE, Citizenship and PSHE we aim to help children develop the skills to communicate their likes and dislikes, manage conflict and understand that people are different in a variety of ways and how to accept this.
+In RE and PSHCE (Personal and Social Health and Citizenship Education) we aim to help children develop the skills to communicate their likes and dislikes, manage conflict and understand that people are different in a variety of ways and how to accept this.
 The children learn how to take turns, engage in conversations, respect other people’s beliefs and opinions and accept when things may not go how they would like.
 We encourage and support children to learn how to look after themselves and to take responsibility for their own environment, actions and health.
 In addition, we work to develop their emotional understanding and help them learn how to respectfully express their likes and dislikes.